jlan84/sql-assignment/archive/morning_lecture.md

 FROM customers
 ```

-This query returns the name and age for every customer in the `customers` table.
+This query returns the name and age for every user in the `users` table.

 ```sql
 SELECT name, age